 Training and Abilities

-So as you see, it is essential to train this 'feeling' for the situation, through conceptional rather than technical training.
+So, as you see, it is essential to train this 'feeling' for the situation, through conceptional rather than technical training.
 The more practical and applicable the martial art aims to be, the more conceptual the training should be.
-Pure martial arts training can be completely technical (and strategical for martial sports), whereas good reality-based training cannot be purely technical but requires also conceptual aspects which are not restricted by styles or traditions.
+Martial arts practices that focus on specific purposes can be completely technical (and strategical for martial sports), whereas good reality-based training cannot be purely technical but requires also conceptual aspects which are not restricted by styles or traditions.
 Self defence training, in particular, needs additionally to address strategic and mental aspects.
 Self defence is much more than having the technical and physical skills to fight through various situations.
-It requires mental abilities to deal with the given pressure and the readiness to potentially do harm to another person during the process of self defence (which is for most of us the biggest obstacle).
-Furthermore, increasing awareness and knowledge of how to navigate through pre-combat phases must be addressed in self defence training.
+It must aim at increasing awareness and knowledge of how to navigate through pre-combat phases before the actual physical escalation.
+Moreover, it requires mental abilities to deal with psychological pressure and the readiness to potentially do harm to another person during the process of self defence, which is for most of us the biggest obstacle.
+This is because most of us are good people.
+However, this does not make us survive a self defence situation.

 Background and Experience

 My practical background in martial arts includes multiple traditional and modern, eastern and western styles (most important: Kickboxing, Systema, Judo, Krav Maga, Modern Urban Combat Tactics).
-The key systems having influenced my personal way of fighting the most are Practical Wing Chun (Chinese boxing) and Senshido (Canadian self defence).
+The key systems with the biggest influence on my personal way of fighting are Practical Wing Chun (Chinese boxing) and Senshido (Canadian self defence).
 I travelled to six different Asian countries for a total of twelve months and was personally trained and certified by grandmaster Wan Kam Leung in Hong Kong, 2013 and 2019.
 One of my best experiences was in 2010 when I was invited by the head of Chokushin-juku in Japan, after some exchange of skills, to join an Aikido Dan class (black belts only).. without having a single belt in Aikido.

 Dr. Philip X. Fuchs, PhD No 88, Sec 4, Tingzhou Rd, Wenshan Dist, 116 Taipei, Taiwan firstname.lastname@example.org +43 (0)680 2459 225